kumars35/CS1XA3/project3/README.md

 You should be in the CS1XA3/project3 directory so enter project3 by the command -> cd project3

 Next, install the necessary packages that are listed in requirements.txt by the command ->
+$ pip install -r requirements.txt

+Exit project3 directory by the command -> $ cd ..
-$ pip install -r requirements.txt $ pip install -r requirements/local.txt
+Once you are in CS1XA3 run the command -> $ pip install -r requirements/local.txt

-Run the command -> $ python manage.py runserver localhost:10032
+Run the command (In CS1XA3 repository) -> $ python manage.py runserver localhost:10032

 If it says "Error: That port is already in use.":
 Then enter this command -> $ lsof -i :10032 after that a number below PID will be displayed so the next command